The global sustainable bond market is expected to bounce back in sales this year, following a dip last year amid worsening credit conditions.

 Traditional use-of-proceeds bonds will be the predominant driver of sales this year, according to the report.
 Those bonds, which require issuers to use proceeds to finance projects, include green bonds, social bonds and sustainability bonds.
-Green bonds, which raise money for environmental initiatives, represented more than half of all sustainable bond sales last year.
-They are poised to continue strong sales as companies look to finance net-zero commitments, according to S&P.
+Green bonds represented more than half of all sustainable bond sales last year and they are poised to continue strong sales as companies look to finance net-zero commitments, according to S&P.

-Social bonds, which as their name suggests are issued to support social issues, represented less than 20% of total sustainable bond sales in 2022 but saw strong growth in 2020 and 2021 amid Covid.
+Social bonds represented less than 20% of total sustainable bond sales in 2022 but saw strong growth in 2020 and 2021 amid Covid.
 Issuance of those bonds has tapered off and could continue to do so this year, as demand for pandemic relief funds has waned, the report noted.
 However, increasing need for affordable housing could contribute to some growth for social bonds.

 That need will also help fuel issuance of sustainability bonds, which address both social and environmental concerns, according to S&P.